NYSBC course: nextPYP practical (day 1)¶

 Set

-Pixel size (A)
+Pixel size (A)to 1.35Set

-Acceleration voltage (kV)
+Acceleration voltage (kV)to 300Set

-Tilt-axis angle (degrees)
+Tilt-axis angle (degrees)to 85.3

 Click Save and the new block will appear on the project page.
 The block is in the modified state (indicated by the sign) and is ready to be executed